 Since we could not find a solution to this challenge in classical web design, we were looking for a new interface concept.
-As Emvi is centered around reading and writing, we had the idea for an interface that can be completely controlled by keyboard.
+As Emvi is centered around reading and writing, we had the idea for an interface that can be completely controlled by the keyboard.
 Many web applications offer shortcuts to call up actions quickly.
-However, we have not yet come across a web interface where every aspect of the application can be controlled by keyboard.
+However, we have not yet come across a web interface where every aspect of the application can be controlled by the keyboard.
 The idea for a "command line" in the browser was born.

 The advantages of this concept are: